Red Velvet Pancakes

 • Flour.
 White all-purpose flour is preferred, but you can use wholewheat if you’d like.

-• Baking soda.
+• Baking soda and baking powder.
 To make the pancake batter light and fluffy.

 • Red food coloring.
 To achieve the perfect red color for the pancakes.